opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-budgets.rst.txt

   Values below 1 are typically considered conservative.
 * *Zero Concentrated Differential Privacy (zCDP)*, with its associated privacy parameter ``rho``.
+* *Approximate Differential Privacy (Approx DP)*, with its associated privacy parameters ``epsilon`` and ``delta``.

-For both pure DP and zCDP, a higher budget leads to less randomization and thus more accurate results, whereas a lower budget yields more noisy results.
+Queries with higher values of epsilon, rho, and delta will produce results with less randomization that are therefore more accurate, whereas a lower budget yields more noisy results.
+Lower budgets are a stronger privacy guarantee, which highlights the trade-off between privacy and accuracy.

-Understanding the differences between these two privacy definitions is out of scope for this guide; for simple use cases, pure DP is a good default choice.
+Understanding the differences between these privacy definitions is out of scope for this guide; for simple use cases, pure DP is a good default choice.
-To learn more, you can consult this `blog post <https://desfontain.es/privacy/renyi-dp-zero-concentrated-dp.html>`__.
+To learn more about zCDP, you can consult this `blog post <https://desfontain.es/privacy/renyi-dp-zero-concentrated-dp.html>`__.
+To learn more about Approx DP, you can consult this `blog post <https://desfontain.es/privacy/almost-differential-privacy.html>`__.

 Using privacy budgets in Tumult Analytics
 -----------------------------------------

-Tumult Analytics provides the :class:`~tmlt.analytics.privacy_budget.PrivacyBudget` interface and two concrete implementations for specifying privacy budgets, depending on which privacy definition you wish to use:
+Tumult Analytics provides the :class:`~tmlt.analytics.privacy_budget.PrivacyBudget` interface and concrete implementations for specifying privacy budgets, depending on which privacy definition you wish to use:
-:class:`~tmlt.analytics.privacy_budget.PureDPBudget`
-and :class:`~tmlt.analytics.privacy_budget.RhoZCDPBudget`.
+:class:`~tmlt.analytics.privacy_budget.PureDPBudget`,
+:class:`~tmlt.analytics.privacy_budget.RhoZCDPBudget`,
+or :class:`~tmlt.analytics.privacy_budget.ApproxDPBudget`.

 Recall from tutorials :ref:`first steps<First steps>` and :ref:`working with privacy budgets<Working with privacy budgets>` that when you initialize a Session,